 The main symptoms of inflammatory arthritis include what’s known as ‘flare ups’ of the body, which means the pain and symptoms can fluctuate from one day to the next.

-The pain and fatigue experienced with inflammatory arthritis tends to include symptoms such as extreme stiffness in the early morning as well as swollen joints.
+The pain and fatigue experienced with inflammatory arthritis tend to include symptoms such as extreme stiffness in the early morning as well as swollen joints.
 The smaller joints, such as knuckles, are often the first to be affected.
-The disease is often symmetrical: if you have swollen joints on one hand or foot, it usually is the same in the other hand or foot, too.
+The disease is often symmetrical: if you have swollen joints on one hand or foot, it usually is the same on the other hand or foot, too.

 Osteoarthritis pain is caused by bones rubbing together as cartilage wears away over time.
 Unlike inflammatory arthritis, where pain varies, pain caused by osteoarthritis tends to be continuous and is made worse with overuse of the joint.